Professor of Psychology - Georgetown University

 Research Professor, Department of Human & Organizational Development and Peabody Research Institute - Vanderbilt University

-William McDougall Professor of Public Policy Studies - Duke University
+Pritzker Professor of Early Learning Policy Studies - Duke University

 Associate Professor of Education and Public Policy - University of Virginia